realperlon/variation-service/README.md

 [![Build Status](https://travis-ci.org/realperlon/variation-service.svg?branch=master)](https://travis-ci.org/realperlon/variation-service)

 # variation-service
 The RESTful backend service for the variation coding test.
-The REST endpoint comes with a Swagger based documentation.
+The REST endpoint comes with a web based documentation that is created by Swagger (point browser to ```http://localhost:8080/variation-service/``` for accessing the documentation).

 # Comments